DakobedBard/dsi-spark/individual.md

    to call `collect()` on very large datasets).
 The standard workflow when working with RDDs is to perform all the big data operations/transformations **before** you pool/retrieve the results.
-If the results can't be `collect()ed` onto a single machine, it's common to write data out to a distributed storage system, like HDFS or S3.
+If the results can't be `collect()ed` onto your driver program, it's common to write data out to a distributed storage system, like HDFS or S3.

    With all that said, we can retrieve all the items from our RDD as follows: